h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 Here are some final tips:

 Build your agent like you're crafting an experience.
 Keep responses crisp and concise, but complete.
 Your tools are only as reliable as your weakest link.
 Log everything that happens in your flow.
-Simple systems survive; complex ones collapse, so make sure you have the visibility to see where things go wrong (spoiler: they will, but it's a natural part of the process).
+Make sure you have sufficient visibility to understand where things go wrong (spoiler: they will).
 On security: your endpoints are your fortress walls - guard them well.
-Trust no input, verify everything.
-Audit your attack surface regularly.
+Trust no input, verify everything, and audit your attack surface regularly.

 Watch how your agent speaks and operates.
 Keep its knowledge fresh.
-The best systems aren't built - they're grown.
 Start small, iterate fast, break things, and I promise your expectations will converge with reality.

-Show me what you build on X and feel free to reach out with questions: (https://x.com/alexheloai).
+Show me what you build on X and feel free to reach out with questions [@alexheloai](https://x.com/alexheloai).

-# Want us to build something like this for you?
+# Want us to build it for you?

 **Let's sync -- book a call @ [helosolutions.ai](https://helosolutions.ai)**